Understanding Neural Coding on Latent Manifolds by Sharing Features and Dividing Ensembles: Model details

 \subsection{A fast approximation to the objective function}

-Next, we present a simplification of the theoretical setup in the paper Sec. \ref{sec:methods}.
+Next, we present our simplification of the theoretical setup from \citep{davidson2018hyperspherical}, concerning the use of von Mises distributions when inferring latent variables on circular manifolds.
 First, we note that as the variance $\sigma^2$ of a Gaussian and the inverse concentration $1/\kappa$ of a von Mises approach $0$, they both become delta functions.
 Moreover, they each define the maximum entropy distribution for a fixed variance (concentration) in their respective domains.
 Hence, the von Mises is also referred to as the circular normal distribution.

 We therefore explored the model behavior when replacing the KL term in Eq. (\ref{eq:elbo}) with a simpler expression, akin to the standard VAE KL, which simply pushes the variance of the variational encoder towards $1$ (i.e., standard normal), but without constraints on the mean (uniform over the latent space, as the full von Mises prior).
 Reparameterisation and sampling was then performed by drawing from that Gaussian and adding the scaled perturbation (same as in standard VAEs) to the angle that the variational posterior returned as mean estimate.